unhm-programming-club/unhm-programming-club.github.io/about.markdown

 Members must join the GitHub team and create 1 pull request on Github per semester.
 It does not have to be code - contributing a single word of content is a valid contribution as well.
 The purpose of this requirement is to ensure everyone is _able_ to use Git; whether you want to contribute more is up to you.

 Pull requests are hard to figure out!
 Talk to us in the Discord so we can walk you through the process.
-A written guide with screenshots is also available [on this website](https://unhm-programming-club.github.io/2021/04/01/git-pull-request-guide.html)].
+A written guide with screenshots is also available [here](https://unhm-programming-club.github.io/2021/04/01/git-pull-request-guide.html).
 There are other guides online too!

 You must also be a student at UNH.
 Officers must attend UNH Manchester but membership is open to both campuses.
 Members can retain membership (but not officer roles) for up to 2 years after graduating or transferring.